dgkanatsios/AzureFunctionsNodeLeaderboards-Cosmos/README.technicalDetails.md

 ### GET https://functionURL/api/users/maxscore/:count
 #### Description
-Gets all the max scores achieved in the game by all users, in descending order.
-Practically this includes the max score per user in descending order.
+Gets the `count` maximum scores achieved in the game by all users, in descending order.
+Practically, this will bring the top `count` best scores of each user.
 #### Sample HTTP response
 ```javascript
 [